 Advances in prenatal genetic testing are making misdiagnosis of Turner syndrome less common.

-After birth, fast and accurate genetic analysis, followed by both genetic counseling, and genetic testing can also ensure a correct and swift diagnosis of the condition and reduced Turner syndrome misdiagnosis rates.
+After birth, fast and accurate genetic analysis, followed by both genetic counseling, and genetic testing can also ensure a correct and swift diagnosis of the condition and reduce Turner syndrome misdiagnosis rates.

 We must continue improving the awareness of rare diseases in general while also increasing and extending support for families facing a rare disease diagnosis.
-The more we know about rare genetic syndromes, including their causes and symptoms, the more we can reduce the rate of misdiagnosis and ensure everyone who needs one gets a timely and accurate diagnosis that will ensure they get the support they need to manage their condition.
+The more we know about rare genetic syndromes, including their causes and symptoms, the more we can reduce the rate of misdiagnosis and ensure everyone who needs one gets a timely and accurate diagnosis.